Healthdirect Free Australian health advice you can count on.

 • hoarse voice, wheezing or difficulty talking

-• dizziness or collapsing due to a sudden drop in blood pressure
+• dizziness or collapse due to a sudden drop in blood pressure

-If you're experiencing any of these dangerous symptoms, you need urgent medical assistance.
+If you experience symptoms of anaphylaxis, you need urgent medical assistance.
 Call triple zero (000) or go straight to the emergency department of your nearest hospital.

 Seafood allergies are complex.
 Even among fish, there are different groups of fish, and if you are allergic to one group of fish, you may be able to safely eat fish from other groups.